tilomitra/YUIMetroTester/README.md

 * Clone the repo.
 * Navigate in to the js/ folder.
-* Clone yui3/ from the YUI3 repo and switch to the `ie10` branch.
-The `ie10` branch contains important fixes to make YUI work in IE10.
+* Delete any `yui3/` directory.
+Clone yui3/ from the [YUI3 repo](http://github.com/yui/yui3/).
+That will create a new yui3/ directory.
-* Try building from within Visual Studio.
+* Build from Visual Studio.
+The app should launch and show a list of all modules within YUI.
+You can click on a module to run its unit tests.

 Help!
 I'm still having issues